SalihWarsama/salihwarsama.github.io/_posts/2025-06-09-jekyll-guide.md

 > Check if bundler is properly installed as well by typing in `bundler -v`.
 {: .prompt-info }

-## How to Fix the Gem File Error
+#### How to Fix the Gem File Error
-If an error shows up, usually a long error talking about “unsigned ints” or something, then you have encountered the Gem File error.
+If an error shows up, usually a long error talking about *unsigned ints* or something, then you have encountered the Gem File error.

 Don’t worry, thanks to Ruby contributors on Github helping me after opening up an issue, there is a fix.